purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Optimization-Algorithms/gradient-descent.md

 ### Displacement Vector
 - **Definition**: A displacement vector is the vector directing towards final position whose length is the shortest distance between the initial and the final point.

-whereas gradient descent is the magnitude of the step taken down that curve at that point in either direction.

 Directional Derivative Equals $\Delta f$: The expression $D_{\mathbf{d}} f(\mathbf{x}) = \nabla f(\mathbf{x}) \cdot \mathbf{d}$ represents the directional derivative of the function $f$ at point $\mathbf{x}$ in the direction of the vector $\mathbf{d}$.
 This quantity approximates the change in the function's value, $\Delta f$, when moving a very small distance from $\mathbf{x}$ in the direction of $\mathbf{d}$, assuming $\mathbf{d}$ is sufficiently small.